fuse-box/fuse-box/docs/webworkers.md

 actual problem and why does it need special treatments?
 To answer this question let's define requirements first;

 - Worker doesn't have access to `window` object hence needs a special treatment
-- Worker needs to be in seperate bundle
+- Worker needs to be in a seperate bundle
 - Worker might require transpilation (bundling)
-- Path to workers need to overridden
+- Path to workers need to be overridden

 For example: